-4 RESULTS
+4. RESULTS

-In the following chapter we present the main findings and developments of the conceptual mapping of digital competences of teachers regarding socioemotional competence.
+In the following chapter, we present the main findings and developments of the conceptual mapping of digital competences of teachers regarding socioemotional competence.
 We start by analyzing the proposed design that will lead this project and the possible ways to assess these competencies.
 In the last section, we will review the piloting of the competencies in the context of rural schools across the European Union.

-4.1 The design: Teachers socioemotional e-competencies
+4.1 The design: Teachers' socioemotional e-competencies

-Based on the initial review, we compared and harmonized the pre-existing digital competence frameworks and related research that are leading the educational research and practice.
+Based on the initial review, we compared and harmonized the pre-existing digital competence frameworks and related research leading the educational research and practice.
 Our proposed competence was mapped to other frameworks with a focus on digital wellbeing.
-The conceptual framework of the competence is presented in the figure below (Figure 3).
+The conceptual framework of the competence is presented in the figure below (Figure 5).

-Figure 3.
-Teachers socioemotional e-competencies framework
+Figure 5.
+Teachers' socioemotional e-competencies framework

-The conceptual framework is based on the study of Cebollero-Salinas et al. (2022), that of socioemotional e-competencies, defined as the competences that are needed in the digital environments in the social and emotional spectrum.
-Adapted for the educational context and focusing on teachers, the theoretical framework consists of the four following competencies: emotional e-awareness, e-self-management, emotional e-independence and social ecompetency.
-We purposefully merged two of the competencies from the initial theoretical model in order to comply with the emotional intelligence theory (Mayer & Salovey, 2005) and the Social and Emotional Inventory (ESCI; Boyatzis, 2007).
-Specifically, the competency of emotion e-regulation and the competency of e-self-control Cebollero-Salinas et al. (2022) was transformed into e-self-management in order to be inline with the existing theories and frameworks.
-In order to define each competency we combined the proposed definitions from the literature review.
-More analytically we developed examples of knowledge, skills and attitudes that each competence constitutes and are presented in the table 2 below.
+The conceptual framework is based on the study of Cebollero-Salinas et al. (2022), which is that of socioemotional e-competencies, defined as the competences that are needed in digital environments in the social and emotional spectrum.
+Adapted for the educational context and focusing on teachers, the theoretical framework consists of the following four competencies: emotional e-awareness, e-self-management, emotional e-independence, and social e-competency.
+We purposefully merged two of the competencies from the initial theoretical model to comply with the emotional intelligence theory (Mayer & Salovey, 2005) and the Social and Emotional Inventory (ESCI; Boyatzis, 2007).
+Specifically, the competency of emotion e-regulation and the competency of e-self-control Cebollero-Salinas et al. (2022) was transformed into e-self-management to be inline with the existing theories and frameworks.
+To define each competency we combined the proposed definitions from the literature review.
+More analytically, we developed examples of knowledge, skills, and attitudes that each competence constitutes and are presented in the table below.

-Table 2.
-Socioemotional e-competencies examples Emotional e-a Emotional e-awareness Knowledge Aware of digital addiction symptoms Aware of how digital technologies affect own emotions Knowing how to recognize embedded user experience techniques designed to manipulate and/or to weaken one's ability to be in control of decisions Skills Able to differentiate between emotional states Can identify own emotions in social networks/ digital environments Attitudes Being attentive on own emotions A tendency to be introspective E-self-management Knowledge Aware of the online disinhibition effect Aware of the online possibilities to strengthen self-control
+Table 3.
+Socioemotional e-competencies examples

+Emotional e-awareness Knowledge Aware of digital addiction symptoms Aware of how digital technologies affect own emotions Knowing how to recognize embedded user experience techniques designed to manipulate and/or to weaken one's ability to be in control of decisions Skills Able to differentiate between emotional states Can identify own emotions in social networks/ digital environments Attitudes Being attentive on own emotions A tendency to be introspective E-self-manag jement Knowledge Aware of the online disinhibition effect Aware of the online possibilities to strengthen self-control Aware that search engines, social media and content platforms often use Al algorithms to generate responses that are adapted to the individual user Skills Understand which strategies are most efficient for emotional regulation